 I am an associate professor at UNC Chapel Hill Department of Public Policy.
 Prior to joining UNC, I was an associate professor of economics at the University of Calgary (2016-2020), and an assistant professor of economics at the University of Miami Business School (2011-2016).
 In 2018-2020, I was a visiting associate professor at the University of Chicago Harris School of Public Policy.
 In 2017-2018, I was a member of the Institute for Advanced Study in Princeton.
 In 2015, I was a visiting associate research scholar at Princeton University Department of Politics.

-I specialize in political economy (CPE and IPE) and applied game theory.
+I specialize in political economy and applied game theory.
 Methodologically, I focus on developing formal models, but I also use both quantitative and qualitative methods.
 I am particularly interested in coordination games in general equilibrium settings, information manipulation, dynamic voting models, and mechanism design.
-Substantively, I am particularly interested in political risk, regime change, populism, globalization, capital control, international human rights interventions, and leadership.
+Substantively, I am particularly interested in political risk, regime change, populism, globalization, capital control, international human rights interventions, leadership, and the interaction between religion and politics.
 I have also worked on decision making in small entrepreneurial groups, search models, and legal innovations in judiciaries.